-Supramolecular architectures featuring antenna effect in solid state DSSC - Université de Limoges Accéder directement au contenu
+Supramolecular architectures featuring the antenna effect in solid state DSSCs - Université de Limoges Accéder directement au contenu

 Article Dans Une Revue Sustainable Energy & Fuels Année : 2017

-Supramolecular architectures featuring antenna effect in solid state DSSC
+Supramolecular architectures featuring the antenna effect in solid state DSSCs

 Résumé

-Hybrid artificial antenna systems, with implementation of nature’s basic concept of self-organization of chromophores, attract a vast interest due to their potential application to solar cells.
-Herein, we report a new supramolecular system comprising of two porphyrins, a free base and its Zinc analogue, bearing diphenylalanine units.
-The first is grafted on TiO2 surface and plays the role of initiator for the self-assembly of the second, inducing the formation of multi-molecular self-assembled spherical nanostructures.
-The achieved assemblies display antenna effect and are used as biomimetic chromophore systems for dye-sensitized solar cells (DSSCs).
-This selfassembled antenna system gives a proof of concept that multichromophoric supramolecular assemblies based on hydrogen bonds can be of the practical use for photovoltaic application.
+Hybrid artificial antenna systems, with implementation of nature's basic concept of self-organization of chromophores, attract vast interest due to their potential application in solar cells.
+Herein, we report a new supramolecular system comprising two porphyrins, a free base and its zinc analogue, bearing diphenylalanine units.
+The first is grafted on the TiO2 surface and plays the role of an initiator in the self-assembly of the second, inducing the formation of multi-molecular self-assembled spherical nanostructures.
+The achieved assemblies display an antenna effect and are used as biomimetic chromophore systems for dye-sensitized solar cells (DSSCs).
+This self-assembled antenna system gives a proof of concept that multichromophoric supramolecular assemblies based on hydrogen bonds can be of practical use for photovoltaic applications.

 Fichier non déposé